LeoMobileDeveloper/ios-developer-tools/README.md

 - [Xcode](https://developer.apple.com/xcode/) you will spend most of your time with it
     - [awesome-xcode-extensions](https://github.com/theswiftdev/awesome-xcode-extensions) Awesome native Xcode extensions.
+    - [iOS-DeviceSupport](https://github.com/iGhibli/iOS-DeviceSupport) This repository holds the device support files for the iOS, and I will update it regularly.
 - [Atom](https://atom.io/) + [Nuclide](https://nuclide.io/) If you need to write react-native Code
 - [MacDown](http://macdown.uranusjr.com/) open source Markdown editor for macOS
 - [Visual Studio Code](https://code.visualstudio.com/) Visual Studio Code is a source code editor.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.